jpclipffel/m42pl-core/docs/sphinx/overview/mains.rst

 Mains
 =====

-The :module:`m42pl.mains` implements M42PL command line entry points, built using `argparse`.
+The module :mod:`m42pl.mains` implements M42PL command line entry points, built using `argparse`.

 The different entry points are referred as *actions* and must derive from one of the following classes: